 During the maintenance phase, the turbine wheels are cleaned to obtain the perfect surface finish required.
 Before they are reassembled, Non-Destructive Testing (NDT) must be performed.
 Inspection and repair service providers typically rely on traditional surface inspection methods such as penetrant testing, while others use fully automated conventional Eddy Current Testing (ECT).
 The former is highly user dependent.
 The latter offers higher sensitivity and Probability of Detection (PoD), but the preparation and inspection time required increases life extension program costs.

 Eddy Current Array (ECA) makes it possible to perform these inspections more efficiently while maintaining the same level of detection capabilities, thanks to Eddyfi Technologies’ solution comprised of ECA probes paired with manually operated scanners.
-These inspection tools work in combination with the Eddyfi Ectane® instrument and Magnifi® software.
+These inspection tools work in combination with the Ectane® instrument and Magnifi® software.

 Inspection of each bore is performed in a single pass scan, while two quick passes are all that is needed for a bolt hole.
 Given that the probes can operate at a scanning speed of up to 250 millimeters (9.8in) per second, the full surface of the holes is covered from the front to the back of the disk, including both edges in just a few moments.
 Despite this rapid scanning, the probes still offer the required sensitivity to detect cracks as small as 0.5 millimeters (0.02in) long and 0.25 millimeters (0.01in) deep.